Kadhar78/Kadhar78/README.md

 Hi There✨ I'm Kadhar S, and This is My GitHub Profile.
 Here You'll Find a Variety of Projects, Repositories, and Contributions Related to My Interests and Work.
 Feel Free to Explore & Engage With the Content!!.

 **About Me:**
 I'm a Odoo Developer Passionate About Odoo.
-I Enjoy to Play Badminton and Love to Learn New Things.
+I Enjoy to Play Badminton🏸️🏸️ and Love to Learn New Things.

 **My Projects:**
 Here Are Some of the Projects I'm Currently Working On: